Why are you using a 3D printer to create the tactile symbols?

 The need can be determined by answering a couple of questions:

-- Do you have students who cannot use symbolic language (speech, signs, or symbols) to communicate for a variety of purposes, across contexts and partners?
+Do you have students who cannot use symbolic language (speech, signs, or symbols) to communicate for a variety of purposes, across contexts and partners?

-- Do you have students who struggle with academic instruction because they lack sufficient communication skills?
+Do you have students who struggle with academic instruction because they lack sufficient communication skills?

 If you answer yes to the above questions, Project Core holds potential for your students.
 There are no prerequisites for getting started.

-Q. What if I am already using PECS (Picture Exchange Communication System)?
+What if I am already using PECS (Picture Exchange Communication System)?

-If students are successfully using PECS, the Universal Core can be provided as an additional support to expand the types and length of messages adults model and students may eventually compose.
+If students are successfully using PECS, the Universal Core can be provided as an additional support to expand the types and length of messages adults demonstrate and students may eventually compose.
 For some students, PECS vocabulary may focus on requesting or labeling items, with many nouns organized by category (e.g., foods, toys, places, activities) and one or two symbols for starter phrases such as I want or I see.
 Access to the Universal Core vocabulary may offer additional opportunities to expand communication and language.
-Adults can model symbol use by commenting, asking questions, seeking opinions and expanding the messages students communicate rather than only responding to requests.
+Adults can demonstrate symbol use by commenting, asking questions, seeking opinions and expanding the messages students communicate rather than only responding to requests.

 How much does the Program cost?

 The training, tools and resources available from project-core.com are free.
 The Program requires that ALL students have access to their own Universal Core vocabulary communication system.
 It also requires teachers have appropriate Universal Core vocabulary systems to use throughout the day.
 A range of Universal Core vocabulary systems are available as ready-to-print PDF files.
 Teams download, print in color, and laminate.
 Alternatively, each format can be printed and laminated for less than $30 at an external print shop (e.g., Kinkos).
 For students with existing speech generating devices, the Universal Core vocabulary can be accessed using their system.

 How can I assess my students’ communication abilities?

 The Communication Matrix (https://communicationmatrix.org/) is free tool designed to help you recognize how each student is communicating using early behaviors for 4 primary reasons, including: to ask for things they want, refuse things they don’t, interact socially, and exchange information.
-The completed Communication Matrix profile can serve as a guide as you work to identify, honor and attribute meaning to these early communication attempts and in turn model more conventional and symbolic forms.
+The completed Communication Matrix profile can serve as a guide as you work to identify, honor and attribute meaning to these early communication attempts and in turn demonstrate more conventional and symbolic forms.

 Can we hire the Project Core team to do training for our school/team?

 No, the Project team is focused on creating online professional development modules and supporting resources that provide schools with the materials needed to conduct trainings and implement the program without having the added expense of hiring outside support.

 How long does it take to complete the training?

 Why create universal rather than individual symbols?

 In AAC, selecting the words to include and the symbols to represent those words is complicated.
 There are clear procedures outlined in the research literature, but those procedures can be time consuming and require teams with some level of expertise.
 For years, we followed these procedures and focused on helping teams learn to select and implement approaches to AAC that started with individualized vocabulary that was a best-fit for each student.
 We continue to think that work is critical, but we also believe it is critical to create a more universal solution that can be implemented by teachers who do not have access to a team, the expertise, or the time to develop individual solutions.
 There are simply too many students with significant cognitive disabilities who do not currently have access to AAC and too few people with the expertise to meet the need.
 The universal vocabulary is intended to fill a gap that will help all students move toward the robust, individualized solutions we know will lead to lifelong success in communication and learning.

 How were the 36 words in the Universal Core selected?

 How were the different Universal Core layouts designed?

 The current arrangements are simply our best attempt to organize the words in a way that the relative position of the words stay consistent for both teachers and students from one layout to the next.
 Our goal is for students who start with a simplified layout to move to all 36 words on one page as possible.
 The different layouts are not research-based.

 What is the evidence-base for this instructional approach?

 The current Project seeks to add to the literature base by investigating the use of a Universal Core vocabulary as a tier 1 classroom-wide support for students with significant cognitive disabilities.
 The components and teaching principles underpinning the program are informed by Mary Ann Romski and Rose Sevcik’s System for Augmenting Language (SAL) (1996, 2006), along with several reviews supporting AAC as an evidence-based practice (Chung, Carter & Sisco, 2012; Douglas, 2012; Ganz et al., 2011; Millar, Light & Schlosser, 2006; Schlosser & Wendt, 2008; Tien, 2008).
-Additionally, clear evidence supports modeling the use of symbols during natural communication interactions (e.g., Brady, Thiemann-Bourque, Fleming & Mathews, 2013; Cafiero, 2001; Drager et al., 2006; Romski & Sevcik, 1993; Sennott, Light & McNaughton, 2016).
+Additionally, clear evidence supports demonstrating the use of symbols during natural communication interactions (e.g., Brady, Thiemann-Bourque, Fleming & Mathews, 2013; Cafiero, 2001; Drager et al., 2006; Romski & Sevcik, 1993; Sennott, Light & McNaughton, 2016).
 Finally, several studies have reported on the importance of core vocabulary based on frequency of use and flexibility across contexts and partners (Banajee, DiCarlo, & Stricklin, 2003; Beukelman, Jones, & Rowan, 1989; Dennis, Erickson, & Hatch, 2013; Marvin, Beukelman, & Bilyeu, 1994; Trembath, Balandin, & Togher, 2007).

 Why aren’t the words “yes” and “no” included in the Universal Core?

 We recommend that all students have a natural or unaided way to communicate “yes” and “no” because they may not always have the Universal Core readily available.
 For example, suppose a student was hurt on the playground and taken to the hospital.
 Given the urgency of the situation, the school staff might not think of bringing the student’s AAC system along.
 The hospital staff would need to find out quickly if the student was in pain, where the pain was located (e.g., “Does your leg hurt?”), and if the student was feeling better as a result of intervention.
 This information could be communicated by answering “yes” or “no” with a head nod or shake, looking up for “yes” and down for “no”, blink once for “no” and blink twice for “yes” and so on.
 Since students with complex communication needs must learn to communicate “yes” and “no” without symbols, it was a practical decision to not include to make room for two additional core words, rather than using the limited space to replicate responses that can be expressed without using symbols.